-The Ministry for Energy, Enterprise and Sustainable Development (“we”, “us” and “our”) is committed to protecting our visitors’ and/or users’ (“you” or “your”) privacy and we will not collect any personal information about you as a visitor or user unless you provide it voluntarily.
+The Ministry for Environment, Energy and Enterprise (“we”, “us” and “our”) is committed to protecting our visitors’ and/or users’ (“you” or “your”) privacy and we will not collect any personal information about you as a visitor or user unless you provide it voluntarily.

 Pursuant to the General Data Protection Regulation (EU) 2016/679 (GDPR) and the Data Protection Act (Chapter 586 of the Laws of Malta), we have a legal duty to respect and protect any personal information we collect from you, and we will abide by such duty.
 We take all safeguards necessary to prevent unauthorised access and we do not pass on your details collected from you as a visitor and/or user, to any third party unless you give us your consent to do so.